 - Sanctioning a Compromise in relation to a claim made by or against a charity – Section 22 of the Charities Act 1961;

 Corporate Affairs is an internal support service, responsible primarily for ensuring compliance with a number of governance obligations and improving corporate policies, procedures and outcomes.
-It is also responsible for organising, overseeing the effective use of and resolving any resourcing difficulties in order that the Charities Regulator achieves its strategic objectives:
+It is also responsible for organising, overseeing the effective use of, and resolving any resourcing difficulties in order that the Charities Regulator achieves its strategic objectives:

-Corporate Affairs oversee:
+Corporate Affairs oversees:

 - Human Resources;